-Terms Definitions Financial group Financial group means a group that consists of a parent company or of any other type of legal person exercising control and coordinating functions over the rest of the group for the application of group supervision under the Core Principles, together with branches and/or subsidiaries that are subject to AML/CFT policies and procedures at the group level.
-Financial institutions Financial institutions means any natural or legal person who conducts as a business one or more of the following activities or operations for or on behalf of a customer: Acceptance of deposits and other repayable funds from the public.
-Lending.
-3. Financial leasing.
-4. Money or value transfer services.
-5. Issuing and managing means of payment ( e.g. , credit and debit cards, cheques, traveller's cheques, money orders and bankers' drafts, electronic money).
-6. Financial guarantees and commitments.
-7. Trading in: (a) money market instruments (cheques, bills, certificates of deposit, derivatives etc.); (b) foreign exchange; (c) exchange, interest rate and index instruments; (d) transferable securities; (e) commodity futures trading.
-8. Participation in securities issues and the provision of financial services related to such issues.
-9. Individual and collective portfolio management.
-10. Safekeeping and administration of cash or liquid securities on behalf of other persons.
-11. Otherwise investing, administering or managing funds or money on behalf of other persons.
-12. Underwriting and placement of life insurance and other investment related insurance .
-13. Money and currency changing.
+Terms Definitions False declaration Please refer to the IN to Recommendation 32.
+False disclosure Please refer to the IN to Recommendation 32.
+Financial group Financial group means a group that consists of a parent company or of any other type of legal person exercising control and coordinating functions over the rest of the group for the application of group supervision under the Core Principles, together with branches and/or subsidiaries that are subject to AML/CFT policies and procedures at the group level.
+Financial institutions Financial institutions means any natural or legal person who conducts as a business one or more of the following activities or operations for or on behalf of a customer: Acceptance of deposits and other repayable funds from the public.115 Lending.116 Financial leasing.117 Money or value transfer services.118 Issuing and managing means of payment (e.g. credit and debit cards, cheques, traveller's cheques, money orders and bankers' drafts, electronic money).
+Financial guarantees and commitments.
+Trading in: (a) money market instruments (cheques, bills, certificates of deposit, derivatives etc.); (b) foreign exchange; (c) exchange, interest rate and index instruments; (d) transferable securities; (e) commodity futures trading.
+8. Participation in securities issues and the provision of financial service related to such issues.

-This also captures private banking.
+115 This also captures private banking.

-&lt;sup>86 This includes inter alia: consumer credit; mortgage credit; factoring, with or without recourse; and finance of commercial transactions (including forfeiting).
+This includes inter alia: consumer credit; mortgage credit; factoring, with or without recourse; and finance of commercial transactions (including forfeiting).

-&lt;sup>87 This does not extend to financial leasing arrangements in relation to consumer products.
+This does not extend to financial leasing arrangements in relation to consumer products.

-&lt;sup>88 It does not apply to any natural or legal person that provides financial institutions solely with message or other support systems for transmitting funds.
+It does not apply to any natural or legal person that provides financial institutions solely with message or other support systems for transmitting funds.
 See the Interpretive Note to Recommendation 16.